thisdot/starter.dev-github-showcases/starter-dev-backend/README.md

 1. [Create a GitHub OAuth application](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)
 2. Create your project `.env`

 ```
 cp .env.example .env
 ```

 3. Add your GitHub OAuth application credentials to `.env`
 4. Install dependencies: `yarn install`
 5. Run the project: `yarn start`

-## Anatomy of the Severless Framework template

-This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to the `httpApi` event.
-To learn more about `httpApi` event configuration options, please refer to [httpApi event docs](https://www.serverless.com/framework/docs/providers/aws/events/http-api/).
-As the event is configured in a way to accept all incoming requests, `express` framework is responsible for routing and handling requests internally.
-Implementation takes advantage of `serverless-http` package, which allows you to wrap existing `express` applications.
-To learn more about `serverless-http`, please refer to corresponding [GitHub repository](https://github.com/dougmoscrop/serverless-http).

 ## Deployment